MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Take a minute to verify the **Address space** and the **Subnets**.
 Notice your other choices in the **Settings** blade.

-   <validation step="06ab83e9-3822-4257-b629-89db4b9dc143" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help
+- If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help you out.

+   <validation step="06ab83e9-3822-4257-b629-89db4b9dc143" />

 ### Task 2: Create a virtual network and subnets using a template